 Did you know there are 16 different types of cancer caused by smoking?

-Our Make Smoking History team recently aired their state-wide campaign ‘16 Cancers'.
+Our Make Smoking History team are airing their state-wide campaign ‘16 Cancers' from 23 June to 17 August.
 This powerful WA-made campaign highlights both the common and lesser-known cancers that can be caused by smoking and emphasises the immediate and long-term consequences these cancers can have on a person's life.

 Highly emotive and graphic imagery is used within the television advertisement to depict the shocking effects of smoking-related cancers and their capacity to take away life's simple pleasures, such as speaking and eating.

 The campaign illustrates that cancer from smoking can have a devastating and debilitating impact on smoker's lives.